CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_nia_inventory.html.markdown

 * `serial`:(string) Serial number of device being invetoried.
 The serial number is unique per device and will be used as the key.
 * `shared_scope`:(string) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `site_name`:(string) Name of fabric domain of the controller.
+* `siteuuid`:(string) Returns the uuid of the Nexus Cloud site associated to the inventory object.
 * `smart_account_id`:(int) Returns the value of the smartAccountId/CustomerId field.
 * `software_download`:(string) Last software downloaded of device being inventoried.
 This determines if software download API was used.
 * `system_up_time`:(string) The amount of time that the device being inventoried been up.